JiachenRen/waifu-classifier/docs/final_report.md

 Is male.
 ```

 As seen, our SVM model is actually not that bad.
 If the pronoun is consistent with the description for the gender, our model rarely makes mistakes.
 However, if the pronoun is matched with a description for the opposite gender, it greatly confuses our model.
-This is to be expected, however, given the existence of "traps" in anime.

 The premise of this SVM model is very interesting, so we actually spent a lot of time playing with it.
 One issue came into our notice as we played with it: the effect of gender-neutral nouns, adjectives, and other adverbs for grammatical purposes are affecting the accuracy of our model.
 To give a concrete example, words like "a," "the," "this," etc., are actually changing the model's prediction!
 Given that the training corpus is overwhelmingly feminine, the model actually associated these terms with beginning females.
 This is really fascinating - since the occurrence of adverbs mentioned above is equally likely no matter a given description is for female or male, and since 87% of training examples are for females, the model naturally associated these terms with being female.
 The following predictions from our model clearly illustrate this issue: